Ahmed Shide

-Ahmed Shide (Axmed Shiide) is an Ethiopian-Somali politician who is serving as the Minister of Finance since October 2018.
-He was the Minister of Communication Affairs from April until Abiy Ahmed cabinet dissolved the ministry in October 2018.
+Ahmed Shide (Axmed Shiide) is an Ethiopian-Somali politician who has served as the Minister of Finance of Ethiopia since October 2018.
+He was formerly the Minister of Communication Affairs from April to October 2018, until the ministry was dissolved by the cabinet of Abiy Ahmed—the Prime Minister of Ethiopia.

-He was the former chair of the Somali political party of the Somali Regional State.
-He is a member of the federal parliament and was a member of the ruling party Ethiopian Somali People's Democratic Party (ESPDP).
+He was also the former chair of the Somali political party of the Somali Regional State.
+He is a member of the federal parliament and was a member of the former Ethiopian Somali People's Democratic Party (ESPDP).
 He is also member of Prosperity Party.
-He has also been serving as Minister of Finance in the government of Prime Minister Abiy Ahmed since 2018.

 Early life and education

 Ahmed Shide was born in Nagele to a less well off Gurre parents belonging to the Madahweyne a subclan of the Dir Somali.
 Ahmed completed his primary, secondary and tertiary education in Ethiopia.
 He holds a Bachelor of Arts in Economics from Ethiopian Civil Service College, Addis Ababa.

 Shide also holds a Masters of Arts in Participation, Development and Social Change from the Institute of Development Studies, University of Sussex, United Kingdom, Post-Graduate Diploma in Managing Rural Resources and Resource Conflicts from the Institute of Social Studies, The Hague, the Netherlands, and MBA from Greenwich University, London, United Kingdom.